 1. Attention Deficit Hyperactivity Disorder (ADHD)

 • Issue: A military waiver for ADHD may be needed if there is a question of whether you require medication or have had symptoms that interfere with functioning, especially if the condition persists into adulthood.
-We can do an ADHD assessment to determine the severity of any current symptoms.
+We can do an ADHD assessment to determine the severity of any current symptoms or executive functioning testing for a deeper evaluation.

 2. Depression: